1. What if my stuff is due while we are gone?

 3. Are items still on Course Reserve?

-During the 2020 fall semester, the physical copies of print books and DVDs on course reserve will not be available to borrow.
+During the 2021 spring semester, the physical copies of print books and DVDs on course reserve are not available to borrow.
 Some faculty have removed items to copy themselves and put in MyClasses, and we are accepting requests from faculty to scan other reserve items to put in MyClasses.
 We also will be making digital copies of some textbooks and print materials available to view online through the online course reserve system.
 Under each listing, click on Check Out Digital Copy to see if the item is available to view online.
 Digital copies can be viewed for 2 hours at a time and may be renewed if no one else has requested to view them.
 If the item needed has not yet been made available online, you can complete the request form, and we will scan the item to make it available.
 If the resources you need are unavailable online, please contact your professor.

 4. What if I want books but don't live near SU?